Is the Samsung Frame TV Worth It? Maybe Not.

 Where do you put the One Connect Box?

 We were lucky that we already had an electrical outlet above our fireplace.
 So in the end, we wound up cutting a hole in the drywall behind our TV and installing a recessed media box to hold our One Connect Box and other components.
-You can see a photo of the hole we cut in our drywall and this box we installed below.
+You can see a photo of the hole we cut in our drywall and the box we installed below.
 It does mean we will need to take the TV off the wall if we ever need to reset the box for any reason, but the TV is not difficult to remove from the bracket, so we are okay with that.

 how to hide frame tv one connect box